KathiSa/climateindoorsimulation/Overview.md

 If you are started the simulation with a click on the "Start Simulation" button (Fig. 4, marker 5), the simulation will begin and the button will be greyed out.
 Once you have started the simulation, the simulation ID will be displayed at the top (Fig. 4, marker 1), allowing you to clearly distinguish between the different simulations.
 Within the next few seconds, you will now be continuously informed about the progress of the simulation.

 In order for EnergyPlus to run the simulation with the data you have provided, the first step is to transfer the data from the frontend (GUI) to the backend.
-This happens automatically and you will be informed in real time about the data packages transferred in sequence, such as the idf or epw file (Fig. 4, marker 2).
+This happens automatically and you will be informed in real time about the data packages transferred in sequence, such as the IDF or EPW file (Fig. 4, marker 2).
 Once this is done, Energyplus will start the execution of the simulation and you will be shown a loading circle while the simulation is running (Fig. 4, marker 4).
 While the simulation is running, you will be shown the simulation status "simulation in progress" (Fig. 4, marker 3).

 ![Figg.
 5](images/Overview4Marker.PNG)

 1. Simulation status "finished", after simulation is run successfully
 2. "View results" button, to proceed to the next step

 After the simulation has been run successfully, you will receive a "simulation finished" success message (Fig. 5, marker 1).
-The "View Results" Button  (Fig. 5, marker 2) will take you to the next step of the web application where you can plot the results of the simulation and download the complete results as a csv-file or eso-file.
+The "View Results" Button  (Fig. 5, marker 2) will take you to the next step of the web application where you can plot the results of the simulation and download the complete results as a CSV file or ESO file.